zio/zio/docs/resources/resources.md

 _These articles reflect the state of ZIO at the time of their publication.
 The code samples might be outdated, considering ZIO was early in development at the time they were written.
 However, the concepts are still relevant._

+- [Spring to ZIO 101 - ZIO CRUD](https://adrianfilip.com/2020/03/15/spring-to-zio-101/) by Adrian Filip (March 2020)
+- [What are the benefits of the ZIO modules with ZLayers](https://medium.com/@pascal.mengelt/what-are-the-benefits-of-the-zio-modules-with-zlayers-3bf6cc064a9b) by Pascal Mengelt (March 2020)
 - [Effective testing with ZIO Test](https://scala.monster/zio-test/) by Pavels Sisojevs (January 2020)
 - [Implement your future with ZIO](https://scala.monster/welcome-zio/) by Pavels Sisojevs (December 2019)
 - [Decouple the Program from its Implementation with ZIO modules.](https://medium.com/@pascal.mengelt/decouple-the-program-from-its-implementation-with-zio-modules-d9b8713d502e) by Pascal Mengelt (December 2019)